truenas/core-build/README.md

 ## Requirements

 * Operating System
-  * For building FreeNAS 9.10 (only), your build environment must be FreeBSD 11-STABLE r309771 or later.
+  * For building FreeNAS, your build environment must be FreeBSD 11-STABLE r309771 or later.
-  * For building FreeNAS 10, your build environment must be FreeBSD 11.0-RELEASE or later.

 * Free space
   * For building on a ZFS based system, you must have ~140GB space free.
   * For building on a UFS based system, you must have ~180GB space free.

 * An amd64 capable processor.
-32GB of memory, or an equal/greater amount
+16GB of memory, or an equal/greater amount
   of swap space, is also required.

 * An internet connection for downloading source and packages